 COLTA MUNICIPALITY, ECUADOR – Local authorities in the municipality of Colta, Ecuador recently purchased an IMS Model 5012 LP Versi-Dredge® with 12 in.
-(305mm) discharge, newly-developed patent pending Razor Tooth Weedmaster™ Cutterhead aquatic plant harvester and interchangeable horizontal cutterhead.
+(305mm) discharge, newly-developed Razor Tooth Weedmaster™ Cutterhead aquatic plant harvester and interchangeable horizontal cutterhead.

 The dredge was delivered in September, where its launch was attended by Ecuador’s minister of environment.